sahilrajput03/sahilrajput03/articles/faqs.md

 **Q. What if my hobby project crashed if thousands of people start visiting my website?**

 👉🏻 This is called scaling issue.
-Check next FAQ to know how to fix it.
+Check next FAQ to estimate when it occurs and how to fix it.

 **Q. When does scaling problem occur and how to fix it?**